WANdisco/wandisco-documentation-ldm/docs/connect-metastores.md

 sidebar_label: Connect metastores
 ---

-The **1.8.3** version of LiveData Migrator includes a **preview** of a feature that migrates metadata.
+This version of LiveData Migrator includes a **preview** of a feature that migrates metadata.
 Metadata can be migrated from [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/Home) and [AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html).

 Ready to migrate metadata?
 First, connect to your metastores by adding Hive agents.
 Then, [define metadata rules](./define-metadata-rules.md) before [migrating metadata](./migrate-metadata.md).